vwilson05/real-estate-management/docs/ui_ux.md

 ### Light and Dark Mode
 - **Theme Toggle:** Provide an accessible option to switch between light and dark modes.
 - **High Contrast:** Use color palettes in both modes that meet or exceed accessibility standards (WCAG 2.1).
-Dark fonts on light backgrounds/light fonts on dark backgrounds. dark mode is default.
+Dark fonts on light backgrounds/light fonts on dark backgrounds.
+Dark mode is default.
 - **Complementary Colors:** Select colors that are harmonious in both themes, enhancing readability and visual comfort.
+- **Color Psychology:** Use colors strategically to convey meaning and importance:
+  - Primary: Blue (#3B82F6) for main actions and brand identity
+  - Success: Green for positive values and actions
+  - Warning: Yellow for cautionary information
+  - Error: Red for destructive actions and errors
+  - Neutral: Gray scales for secondary information

 ### Typography & Iconography
 - **Font Selection:** Choose clean, legible fonts (e.g., Roboto, Open Sans, or similar sans-serif fonts) that work well for both web and mobile.
 - **Typographic Hierarchy:** Establish clear visual hierarchy using font sizes, weights, and spacing.
 - **Consistent Icons:** Utilize icons that are stylistically consistent and intuitive, ensuring they align with the overall design language.
+- **Icon Sizing:** Use larger icons (24px) for better visibility and touch targets.

 ### Consistent Design System
 - **Reusable Components:** Develop a component library (e.g., cards, buttons, form elements) to maintain consistency.
 - **Design Tokens:** Define tokens for colors, spacing, and typography to ensure uniform application of styles.
 - **Style Guides:** Maintain a comprehensive style guide to help developers and designers adhere to the established UI/UX standards.
+- **Component States:** Define clear states for interactive elements (hover, active, disabled).

 ### Accessibility & Usability
 - **Accessibility Standards:** Ensure that all design choices meet accessibility guidelines (e.g., keyboard navigation, screen reader support, color contrast).